 By 2003, Prince of Persia was a name barely remembered by most gamers, and after the embarrassing attempt at relevance that was Prince of Persia 3D, it seemed the series was truly dead.
-But when the franchises creator, Jordan Mechner, returned to the series with the great development team at Ubisoft Montreal, the Prince was reinvigorated.
+But when the franchise creator, Jordan Mechner, returned to the series with the great development team at Ubisoft Montreal, the Prince was reinvigorated.
 Not only did the reinvented Prince of Persia: The Sands of Time turn puzzle platforming on its head, but it did so with fine storytelling and real imagination.

 Ico's a weirdly haunting game that can provoke strong emotions from those who play it.
-Theres fear, of course --its hard not to get a little creeped out by the smoky phantoms that periodically crawl out of the shadows to menace you-- but Ico was also one of the first games to trigger a protective instinct in its players.
+Theres fear, of course - its hard not to get a little creeped out by the smoky phantoms that periodically crawl out of the shadows to menace you - but Ico was also one of the first games to trigger a protective instinct in its players.
 Many have strong memories of working with a frail girl named Yorda to escape from the sprawling temple.

-Ico isnt on this list just because its unusual or emotional, though; it was also an immensely rewarding game.
-Every twist of the temples crumbling, alien architecture offered new opportunities to experiment and new ways to puzzle out how, exactly, you could help Yorda --who was nowhere near as agile as Ico --get clear of the current obstacle before smoke-monsters showed up to snatch her away.
-(Also, beating up those monsters with Icos occasionally fiery club was oddly satisfying).
-Icos a true classic, and the fact that it happened so early in the PS2s lifespan was a testament to just how great the following years would be.
+Ico isn't on this list just because its unusual or emotional, though; it was also an immensely rewarding game.
+Every twist of the temples crumbling, alien architecture offered new opportunities to experiment and new ways to puzzle out how, exactly, you could help Yorda - who was nowhere near as agile as Ico - get clear of the current obstacle before smoke-monsters showed up to snatch her away.
+(Also, beating up those monsters with Ico's occasionally fiery club was oddly satisfying).
+Ico's a true classic, and the fact that it happened so early in the PS2's lifespan was a testament to just how great the following years would be.

-Set in feudal Japan with cel-shaded art created in broad strokes, Okami tells the tale of wolf god Amaterasu coming to Earth to save it from the rebirth of the wicked ancient gods.
-The Zelda-inspired gameplay gets a twist as the woodblock art style is infused into the gameplay whenever you pause the action and draw on the screen to use Amaterasu's special abilities.
+Set in feudal Japan with cel-shaded art created in broad strokes, the too beautiful to live Okami tells the tale of wolf god Amaterasu coming to Earth to save it from the rebirth of the wicked ancient gods.
+The Zelda-inspired gameplay gets a twist as the woodblock art style is infused into the gameplay whenever you pause the action and draw on the screen, painting symbols to use Amaterasu's special abilities.
 Still a uniquely gorgeous release with the gameplay to back it up, Okami is an adventure we never want to forget.

 4. Resident Evil 4

-Whenever Resident Evil 4 comes up in a list, the focus is always on how it revitalized the series with its lack of true zombies, the innovation of its over-the-shoulder cam, and blah, blah, blah.
-Lets focus on the really important part: The game was just fla-out fun to play.
+Whenever Resident Evil 4 comes up in a list, the focus is always on how it revitalised the series with its lack of true zombies, the innovation of its over-the-shoulder cam, and blah, blah, blah.
+Lets focus on the really important part: The game was just flat-out fun to play.
 Its manual aiming mechanic (with an actual laser-pointer reticle) made shooting angry villagers in the face so much more satisfying than the combat in earlier Resident Evils.
 Lets not forget the never-gets-old melee combo attacks which let you shoot a guy in the kneecap and then roundhouse him into a crowd of angry infected.

 It influenced nearly every third-person shooter that came after it, but when we think back on it, we dont focus on mechanics so much as take time to grin and remember moments like when all the villagers were storming that farm house, or fighting regenerators.
 In the end that's what makes it worth playing no matter what the system.